The following professionals lent their expertise to this article:

 Is it better to get an MBA or MHA?

 It depends.
 If you think of yourself as a “people person” and your main professional focus concerns the management of healthcare services and systems, then an MHA would be a better fit.
-If you come from a business undergraduate background and your main professional interests are in how the areas of banking and finance apply to the healthcare business, then you should look into an MBA.
+If you come from a business undergraduate background and your main professional interests are in the business or operational side of healthcare, then you should look into an MBA.
 In terms of pay, MBAs have a slightly higher average salary of $83,589 whereas the average salary for an MHA is $78,035.

 In what state do healthcare administrators make the most money?

 New York.
-According to the Bureau of Labor Statistics, the annual mean wage of healthcare administrators in New York is $179,160.
-In comparison, the national median annual wage for healthcare administrators of $110,680.
+According to the Bureau of Labor Statistics, the annual median wage of healthcare administrators in New York is $149,820.
+In comparison, the national median for healthcare administrators is $110,680.

 What are the cons of being a healthcare administrator?